-Seventh-grade students at the meets standards level are able to demonstrate knowledge of numbers to solve practical problems that involve whole numbers, fractions, decimals, fractions, percents and proportions.
-They can conceptualize interrelationships among fractions, decimals and percents and their connections to proportions.
+Eighth-grade students at the meets standards level are able to demonstrate knowledge of numbers to solve practical problems that involve integers, decimals, fractions, percents and proportions with or without a calculator.
+They can conceptualize interrelationships among fractions, decimals and percents and their connections with proportions.
 They also understand variables and solve equations using one variable.
-For the most part, these students are able to use their knowledge of primes, divisors, and common factors and multiples in solving problems.
-They can establish ratios and relate them to proportions in common problem settings with which they are familiar.
-Their grasp of percentages allows them to handle simple situations that involve each type of percent usage such as determining interest, sales tax, or commissions.
+These students are able to use their knowledge of primes, factors, divisors, multiples, common factors and common multiples in solving problems.
+These students can establish ratios and relate them to proportions in common problem settings with which they are familiar.
+Their grasp of percentages allows them to handle simple situations that involve each type of percent usage such as determining interest, sales tax or commissions.
 They function competently in routine settings and those that require minimal extensions from their previous experiences.

-Seventh-grade students at the meets level can apply their geometric knowledge by making unit conversions for length, weight/mass, capacity and square units.
-They can determine the volume and the surface area of a right rectangular prism using an appropriate formula or strategy.
-These students can use proportions and interpret a simple scale drawing.
+Eighth-grade students at the meets level can apply their geometric knowledge by making conversions between units of mass and capacity within a measurement system and calculate the surface area and volume of standard rectangular solids.
+Students can use proportions and interpret a simple scale drawing.

-Algebraically, seventh-grade students at the meets level can solve simple one- or two-step equations that have integral or simple rational solutions.
+Algebraically, eighth-grade students at the meets level can solve simple equations of one- or two-step equations that have integral or simple rational solutions.
 They can also evaluate algebraic expressions using order of operations and implied multiplication procedures.
 Students can evaluate formulas and expressions that involve natural number exponents.
 They can graph a given line with integral coefficients on a coordinate plane.
 These students predict solutions to equations and numerical problems using estimation, rounding or mental mathematics to determine their response.

-Geometrically, seventh-grade students at the meets level can apply relationships that involve lines, angles, and two-dimensional shapes in a variety of settings.
-They can consistently classify triangles by angles and sides and draw conclusions from the relationships of parallel and perpendicular lines within common figures.
+Geometrically, eighth-grade students at the meets level can apply relationships that involve lines, angles and two-dimensional shapes in a variety of settings.
+They can classify triangles by angles and sides and draw conclusions from the relationships of parallel and perpendicular lines within common figures.
+Students can apply the Pythagorean Theorem in common settings most of the time.

-Seventh-grade students at the meets level can generalize from simple data tables, lists, and graphs to predict future values and estimate values between given values.
-They can calculate mean, median, mode, and range and make simple decisions about the effect of a change in data on those measures.
+Eighth-grade students at the meets level can generalize from data tables, lists and graphs to predict future values and estimate values between given values.
+They can calculate mean, median, mode and range and make simple decisions about the effect of a change in data on those measures.
 They exhibit a basic understanding of relative frequency probability involving common objects or games.
 They can determine the probability of a simple event and apply simple counting theory to a situation.